 2) Material & MERV Rating

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
-This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.
+This number identifies for the user, under the least efficient conditions, how well the filter is designed to trap contaminants.

-To help explain the scale of this system, these are some typical MERV ratings and how they relate to efficiencies.
+To help explain the scale of this system, these are some typical MERV ratings and how they correspond to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency